The effect of surface oxidation and crystal thickness on magnetic properties and magnetic domain structures of Cr2Ge2Te6: Conclusions

 Our results show how oxidation yields a non-reactive and chemically well-defined surface, serving as an additional control knob for magnetic properties in CGT.
 This may be applicable to vdW magnets more generally, where control of the oxide growth may be achievable through thermal or plasma oxidation -- as shown for TMDs \cite{reidy2023atomic} and with layer-by-layer control \cite{zheng2018controlled}.

-We found that exposure to ambient conditions for 30~days results in a non-magnetic surface oxide layer that is about 10~nm thick.
-This is consistent with the thinnest oxidized crystal in which we observed magnetic textures, with a thickness of 18~nm and shows that oxidation reduces the effective magnetic width.
+We found that exposure to ambient conditions for 5~days results in a non-magnetic, self-limited surface oxide layer that is about 5~nm thick.
+Measurements of saturation field as a function of crystal thickness for CGT and O-CGT crystals suggest that oxidation reduces the effective magnetic thickness.
+The thinnest oxidized crystal in which we observed magnetic textures was 18 nm thick, giving an estimate of the minimum non-magnetic surface layer.
 From EELS analysis we determined an upper bound of 5$^+$ for the Cr oxidation state in the oxide which increased from 3$^+$ in the bulk, indicating a change to the local magnetic properties.

 We further observed a strong thickness dependence on the size of skyrmions which suggests that chemical surface control can in principle tune skyrmion sizes.
 Additionally, oxidation could be used for patterning, as recently demonstrated for TMDs \cite{kim2023ambipolar}.
 With increasing knowledge of the electrical and magnetic properties of the surface oxide layer, and further evaluation of the degree to which its growth can be controlled in a manner analogous to the growth of oxides such as MoO$_3$ and WO$_3$, we speculate that surface chemical control may become a useful tool for developing electrical or magnetic applications of 2D magnets.